MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

 **Using an existing API project**

 * If you are already a user of the Google Play Developer API, you can link to your existing API project by following these steps.
-If the API project you want to link to is not listed, verify that your Google Play Console account is designated as an Owner, and the Google Play Developer API is enabled.
+If the API project to link to is not listed, verify that your Google Play Console account is designated as an Owner, and the Google Play Developer API is enabled.
 * Go to the [API Access](https://play.google.com/apps/publish/#ApiAccessPlace) page on the Google Play Console.
 * Accept the API Terms of Service.
 * Choose the project you’d like to link.